-A new journal article in Physical Therapy in Sport (the journal I recently reviewed) discusses imbalance between upper and lower trapezius muscle activity and the association of subacromial impingement.
+A new journal article in Physical Therapy in Sport (the journal I recently reviewed) discusses imbalance between upper and lower trapezius muscle activity and the association of subacromial shoulder impingement.

 The authors studied the EMG activity of the upper and lower trapezius in subjects with and without subacromial impingement.
 Results show that subjects with impingement had a greater ratio of upper to trapezius to lower trapezius than the control group.
 There was a large difference in group size (16 impingement subjects, 32 control), which is a limitation, I wonder why they choose to include so many controls.

-Asymptomatic subjects had a upper trap (UT) to lower trap (LT) ratio of 1.80 while symptomatic subjects had a ratio of 3.15.
+Asymptomatic subjects had an upper trap (UT) to lower trap (LT) ratio of 1.80 while symptomatic subjects had a ratio of 3.15.
 What this means is that the upper trapezius is a little more than 3 times more active than the lower trapezius during scapular plane elevation in patients with subacromial impingement.
 This was a statistically significant finding.

 I have noticed this imbalance in many shoulder patients as well and have always attempted to emphasize lower trapezius strengthening.
+This is a part of what goes into my shoulder impingement treatments.

 The authors also attempted to demonstrate that taping would then alter this imbalance and showed that upper trapezius activity was reduced after taping (lower trapezius remained the same).
 While I commend the authors for attempting to tape and alter this imbalance, I would also state that this imbalance exists for a reason, and while it would be appropriate to try to reduce upper trapezius activity, I tend to focus on the following clinical guidelines: